imgntn/prettymuni/README.md

 - [] maybe use topoJSON (what are expected savings?)
 - [] maybe use vector tiles http://bl.ocks.org/mbostock/5616813 https://mapzen.com/projects/vector-tiles/
 - [] every route line path has two inner lines for inbound outbound directional pulse wave along the stops

+# physical objects
+- [] custom print a set of basemaps w/ selected routes at a specific date or time of day